 Dos and Don’ts

-Sometimes conveying your zeal to enter an academic program or an organization cannot be absolutely done by a resume as it restricts you to putting forward only the facts and figures instead of the inspirations and motivation that urged you to pursue it.
-This is where a motivation letter comes into view to ensure that your application should shine out from the hoard of other documents.
-Below mentioned are some quick tips and tricks to draft your motivation letter:
+Sometimes, conveying your zeal to enter an academic program or an organization cannot be absolutely done by a resume as it restricts you to putting forward only the facts and figures instead of the inspirations and motivation that urged you to pursue it.
+This is where a motivation letter comes into view to ensure that your application stands out from the horde of other documents.
+Below are some quick tips and tricks to draft your motivation letter:

 - While writing the letter, make sure you know the concerned person to whom you are applying.
 Research the name and designation of the concerned individual and address them accordingly.